yehia67/documentation/the-tangle/0.1/concepts/the-coordinator.md

 # The Coordinator

-**The Coordinator is a client application that creates, signs, and sends bundles of transactions to the same address at regular intervals.
+**The Coordinator is a client application that creates, signs, and sends bundles of transactions from the same address at regular intervals.
 These bundles contain transactions called milestones that nodes use to reach a consensus.
 When milestones directly or indirectly reference and approve a transaction in the Tangle, nodes mark the state of that transaction and its entire history as confirmed.**

 ## Milestones

 To determine which transactions are milestones, all nodes in the same IOTA network know the address of the Coordinator.

-When nodes see a transaction that's been sent to the Coordinator's address, they validate it by doing the following:
+When nodes see a transaction that's been sent from the Coordinator's address, they validate it by doing the following:

 * Make sure that it doesn't lead to a double-spend
 * Verify its signature